sdbit04/maven_quick_start/README.md

-# maven_quick_start
+# maven sample project
-learning maven to build a project
+maven to build a project